ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 With software, the dark terminal has become my canvas and the blinking cursor my brush.
 I was able to build things and express myself in a way I want to.
-The best part is that it is deeply connected (and integral) to my field in technology, and has allowed to fully express myself through my medium.
+The best part is that it is integral to my field in technology, and has allowed to express myself through my medium.
 When I was building [PySwarms](https://github.com/ljvmiranda921/pyswarms) back in grad school, I imagine myself trudging the long nights typing on my keyboard under some faint fluorescent light.
 I push to PyPI, look at my creation, and tell